 While in quarantine and isolation, students can expect:

-- Daily check-ins, or more frequently as needed, by Student Affairs staff to assess individual needs.
+- Check-ins by Student Affairs UHS staff to assess individual needs.

 - Wellness services.